nasa/astrobee/localization/sparse_mapping/build_map.md

 temporarily modify the above files to reflect your camera's parameters (without checking in your changes).

-More details on these and other environmental variables can be found in
+More details on these and other environmental variables can be found in the \subpage astrobee configuration documentation.

-    $SOURCE_PATH/astrobee/readme.md

 ## Building a map